George Voinovich: Beyond the governor's office

-Senate career
+U.S. Senate (1999-2011)

 Overview

 In the Senate, Voinovich opposed lowering tax rates.
 He frequently joined Democrats on tax issues and in 2000 was the only Republican in Congress to vote against a bill providing for relief from the "marriage penalty".

-In November 2004, in his bid for reelection, Voinovich defeated the Democratic nominee, Ohio state senator and former U.S. Representative Eric D. Fingerhut.
+In November 2004, in his bid for reelection, Voinovich defeated the Democratic nominee, Ohio state senator and former U.S. Representative Eric Fingerhut.
 With 64% of the vote, Voinovich won all 88 Ohio counties and the most votes ever in a U.S. Senate race in Ohio, 3.5 million.

-Voinovich gained national attention when he gave a speech tearfully opposing President George W. Bush's nomination of John R. Bolton for U.S. Ambassador to the United Nations at Bolton's hearing in front of the Senate Foreign Relations Committee.
+Voinovich gained national attention when he gave a speech tearfully opposing President George W. Bush's nomination of John Bolton for U.S. Ambassador to the United Nations at Bolton's hearing in front of the Senate Foreign Relations Committee.
 Voinovich remarked, "I don't feel comfortable voting today on Mr. John Bolton."
 As a result, the committee recessed without a vote, stalling the nomination.
 Democrats refused to invoke cloture and end debate on the nomination; the first time, Voinovich voted to end debate, but the second time he joined Democrats in voting to extend debate and urged Bush to choose another nominee.

 In January 2007, Voinovich expressed concern to Secretary of State Condoleezza Rice that Bush's plan to increase troop levels in Iraq would not be effective: "At this stage of the game, I don't think it's going to happen."
 As a moderate Republican, Voinovich was viewed as one of few who could potentially influence Bush.
 Five months later, Voinovich wrote Bush a five-page letter requesting that the U.S. begin pulling troops from Iraq and that the Iraqis start taking care of their own territory, calling for a "comprehensive plan for our country's gradual military disengagement from Iraq".

 On April 7, 2008, Voinovich departed from the Republican platform and stated at a Senate Foreign Relations Committee hearing regarding the war in Iraq: "We've kind of bankrupted this country" through war spending.
 "We're in a recession ... and God knows how long it's going to last."

 When Michigan became the eighth state to accede to the Great Lakes Compact on July 9, 2008, Voinovich was one of the leading legislators in supporting the interstate compact's passage in Congress.

 On January 20, 2009, Voinovich was appointed to the Appropriations Committee.
 His appointment marked the first time an Ohioan served on the coveted Senate committee since Mike DeWine lost his 2006 reelection bid.
 In accepting the appointment, Voinovich relinquished his seat on the Foreign Relations Committee.

 On July 22, 2009, Voinovich opposed a measure that would have allowed people to cross state lines with concealed weapons.

 From June 25, 2007 to January 3, 2009, Voinovich sat at what is traditionally known as the Senate's "candy desk".

 Voinovich voted in favor of the Matthew Shepard Act.

 On December 18, 2010, Voinovich voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.